MaksimKarneyevets/rsschool-cv/cv.md

   ```

 * No experience.
-* University degree in design of radio-electronic facilities, BSUiR.
+* University degree in design of radio-electronic facilities, BSUIR.
 * B1 level of English.